-If fraud is detected during or with respect to an interim examination, or if there is serious suspicion of fraud, then the Examiner or the invigilator immediately informs the student concerned and makes a note on the work that is submitted by the student.
+- 1. If fraud is detected during or with respect to an interim examination, or if there is serious suspicion of fraud, then the Examiner or the invigilator immediately informs the student concerned and makes a note on the work that is submitted by the student.
 In addition, the Examiner or invigilator confiscates any evidence of fraud.
-The student can continue to work on his interim examination unless in case of disturbance of order or refusal to follow up instructions of the Examiner by the student, as meant in Article 15 section 5, which gives reason to exclude the student from further participation as meant in Article 15 section 6.
+The student can continue to work on his interim examination unless in case of disturbance of order or refusal to follow up instructions of the Examiner by the student, as meant in Article 17 section 5, which gives reason to exclude the student from further participation as meant in Article 17, section 6. - 2.

-- 2. Article 16 is also applicable and measures taken in case of fraud can be combined with measures taken on the basis of article 16. - 3.
 As soon as possible after the interim examination during which fraud was detected, or, if the Examiner or invigilator was unable to immediately ascertain whether fraud has actually been committed, as soon as possible after suspected fraud was detected, the Examiner or invigilator will make a written report about the fraud.
 If the student concerned has refused to hand over possible evidence, then this is noted in the report.
 The Examiner submits this report to the Examining Board and can propose sanctions.
-The Examining Board gives the student the opportunity to submit written commentary on the report or to be heard. - 4.
-Depending on the severity of the fraud, including repeated fraud, the Examining Board can impose the following sanctions: - a. reprimand; - the decision that no result will be determined for the corresponding interim examination; - c. exclusion from the corresponding interim examination for no more than one year; - d. exclusion from the final examination for no more than one year; - e. exclusion from one or more interim examination periods and exclusion from practicals, theses and internships, or any other practical assignments during one or more educational periods; - f. during a period of no more than one year, suspending the assessment of papers, written reports or theses; - g. a combination of the above measures. - 5.
-In the context of group education, if the Examining Board ascertains group fraud, then the sanctions referred to in a-g in clause 4, can be applied to all members of the group that has committed fraud. - 6.
-If the Examining Board imposed a sanction sentenced for serious fraud, and, moreover, is of the opinion that the seriousness of the fraud will justify, it may propose that the Executive Board terminates the enrolment of the student concerned.
-The Executive Board then decides. - The Examining Board informs the student in writing about the sanction(s) that have been imposed, and keeps a copy of these documents in its archives.
+The Examining Board gives the student the opportunity to submit written commentary on the report or to be heard. - 3.
+Depending on the severity of the fraud, including repeated fraud, the Examining Board can impose the following sanctions: - a. reprimand; - b. the decision that no result will be determined for the corresponding interim examination;

+- exclusion from the corresponding interim examination for no more than one year; - d. exclusion from the final examination for no more than one year; - exclusion from one or more interim examination periods and exclusion from practicals; theses and internships, or any other practical assignments during one or more educational periods; - f. during a period of no more than one year, suspending the assessment of papers, written reports or theses; - g. a combination of the above measures. - 4.
+In the context of group education, if the Examining Board ascertains group fraud, then the sanctions referred to in a-g above can be applied to all members of the group that has committed fraud. - 5.
+If the Examining Board imposed a sanction sentenced for serious fraud, and, moreover, is of the opinion that the seriousness of the fraud will justify, it may propose that the joint partner institutions decide to terminate the enrolment of the student concerned. - 6.
+The Examining Board informs the student(s) in writing about the sanction(s) that have been imposed, and keeps a copy of these documents in its archives.

 Chapter 7.
-Adaptations for students with a

-disability or chronic illness
+Adaptations for students with a disability or chronic illness

-Article 21.
+Article 23.
 Studying with a disability or chronic illness: adaptations

 - The student with a disability or chronic illness can request the Examining Board, acting on behalf of the Executive Board, to adapt the interim examination to his situation or limitations and/or to take additional measures to allow the student to participate successfully in education. - 2.
-The regulation 'Studying with a functional limitation" describes the facilities and procedures.
+The regulation 'Studying with a functional limitation' describes the facilities and procedures.
 This regulation is part of the Student Charter.

 Chapter 8.
-Appointment and operating procedures

-of the Examining Board, assessment policy
+Appointment and procedure of Examining Board, assessment policy

-Article 22.
+Article 24.
 Appointment and composition of the Examining Board